openharmony/docs/en/device-dev/quick-start/running-a-hello-world-program.md

     SYS_RUN(HelloWorld);
     ```

-3. Compile the  **BUILD.gn**  file for building services into a static library.
+3. Add the  **BUILD.gn**  file for building services into a static library.

     Create the  **BUILD.gn**  file in  **./applications/sample/wifi-iot/app/my\_first\_app**  and fill in three parts \(target, source file, and header file path\) of the  **BUILD.gn**  file.